nuvolaris/nuvolaris-config/README.md

 -->
 # nuvolaris-admin

-This repo includes the administrative interface
+This repo includes the administrative interface.

 You can discuss it in the #[nuvolaris-admin](https://discord.gg/TfhXXxqXzj) discord channel and in the forum under the category [admin](https://github.com/nuvolaris/nuvolaris/discussions/categories/admin).

+Please read the [development document](https://github.com/nuvolaris/nuvolaris/blob/main/docs/DEVEL.md) for instructions how to setup the development environment and develop this module.